 If I accept a spot at another school what do I do about the waitlist offer?

 Should you take a place at another school or decide you do not want to remain on the waitlist, communicate this immediately as well.
 Do be aware, however, if you put a deposit down to a school that has accepted you, you will forfeit that deposit should you decide to choose another school.

 Waitlists may be active for just the notification period that a school is enrolling students, or it may continue to be active through the spring and sometimes into the summer.
 Policies for each school vary and you can ask the admissions office about the specifics when you communicate with them.

-Should you have more questions about the waitlists and how to navigate admissions decisions for private middle and high schools, please call the Parents League office at 212-737-7385 to speak to a school advisor.
+Should you have more questions about the waitlists and how to navigate admissions decisions for independent and private schools, please contact the Parents League office by email at [email protected] or call 212-737-7385 to speak to a school advisor.
 Advisory services are free to all members.

 If you are looking for more information about NYC schools and the admissions process in general, subscribe to our email list to receive our timely emails about admissions resources, events, advice and school news.